Bachelor’s in business administration

 - financial accounting and analysis

 - organizational behavior

 - management and corporate communication

-BBA students also take electives to dive deeper into core subject matter, expand on their interests, and learn more about trending business topics.
-Such courses develop skills for the business world or to become an entrepreneur.
+Students can also take electives to study core subject matter in depth, expand on their interests, and learn more about trending business topics.
+Such courses develop skills for the business world, or to become an entrepreneur.

 Financial and investment analyst

 A financial and investment analyst gathers information, does research, and analyzes assets such as stocks, bonds, and commodities.
 They also help individuals or companies manage their investment portfolio to ensure good returns.

 Insurance underwriters review insurance applications.
 They determine whether to offer insurance, and under what terms.